pmitros/school-committee/streamline.md

 substantive arguments, more knowledge is better.

-However, used correctly, integrating different types of evidence, and not tied to high stakes, students, teachers, and school systems do better with testing, monitoring, feedback, and continued assessment.
-That is established science.
+However, used correctly, integrating different types of evidence, and *not* tied to stakes or accountability, students, teachers, and school systems do better with monitoring, feedback, and continuous assessment.

 Transparency, communication, and collaboration
 --------